10 Snakes That Rest On Incredibly Thin Branches

 Source: iNaturalist user Yung-Lun Lin – CC BY 4.0

 The resident catsnake of southeast China and Taiwan, with the usual nocturnal nature and vertical slits of pupils of its family.
 The final signature characteristic of the Boiga clan is dwelling on branches, and this includes incredibly thin ones.
 While Kelung catsnakes (Boiga kraepelini) aren’t lazy, they’re not hyperactive sprinters like a bronzeback.
-Instead, they love to coil and intertwine themselves with a branch, much like a real cat likes to intertwine itself with its master.
+Instead, they love to coil and intertwine themselves with a branch virtually all day.

 5 Side-striped palm pitviper